OpenDigitalTwin-Dev/FENGSim/README.md

 </div>

 The FENGSim project is an open source project for additive manufacturing operation system.
-1. Interfaces to mathematical libraries like computational geometry, computer algebra, numerical methods, numerical linear algebra, computer graphics and images, probability and statistics, optimization, etc..
+1. Framework and interfaces to mathematical libraries like computational geometry, computer algebra, numerical methods, numerical linear algebra, computer graphics and images, probability and statistics, optimization, etc..
 2. Development tools for library dependences, package managements, CICD (compile, codes merge, version control, test, deploy).
 3. Interfaces to equipments and sensors like communications, drivers, job managements.
 4. Physical simulations for manufacturing technologies.